Soyle-Productions/soyle-stories-user-manual/how do I.../remove/a character's name variant.md

 ## To remove a character's name variation, assuming you have a character with a name variation:

-1. Open the Character List Tool
+1. Assuming you have the Character List Tool open
 2. Right-click the character
 3. Select View Profile
 4. Find the name variant you want to delete in the ALSO KNOWN AS section